Iamshola/Project-2/readme.md

 ### What you have learned (tech & soft skills)

 #### Tech skills:
-This project was a good opportunity to solidify my knowledge around react.
+This project was a good opportunity to solidify my knowledge around react and using APIs.
+In addition to this, I believe this has highlighted good and bad features of APIs which will prove useful in my next project.

 #### Soft skills:
 Communication between myself and my team mate.
 Organisation
-Detailed planning and plan of execution understanding how important time is in the execution of a project
+Detailed planning and plan of execution understanding how important time is in the execution of a project.

 ​